 You cycle away from the main road for most of this path, which only increases the otherworldly sensation of cycling along a thin piece of land in the middle of the sea (well, not quite the middle, but you know what I mean).

 Another Dutch cliché that we simply can’t resist recommending is the bike path by the Kinderdijk windmills.
 Tourists usually flock here every year, except this year, of course.
 That means this is the best time to bike slowly around this historic sight and drink it in, without worrying about running over some hapless tourist.

 Honestly, the best recommendation I can give for this area is that it is a UNESCO World Heritage Site for a reason.
 If you want to catch some old windmills in action, there is no better place (come at me Zaanse Schans).

 So, those were our favourite scenic bike paths in the Netherlands, but we want to hear about yours!
-Tell us where your favourite spots to bike are in the comments.
+Where are your favourite spots to bike?
+Tell us in the comments below!

 Editor’s Note: This article was originally published in May 2020, and was fully updated in April 2021 for your reading pleasure.